-" Measures on the availability of cigarettes are not included in the 12th grade questionnaires because we have assumed that they are almost universally available to this age group.
-However, data on this measure are collected from 8th and 10th graders, which clearly show that most perceive cigarettes to be readily available.
-In 2016, 46% of 8th graders and 63% of 10th graders thought that cigarettes would be fairly easy or very easy for them to get if they wanted some.
+" In 2017, 46% of 8th graders and 63% of 10th graders thought that cigarettes would be fairly easy or very easy for them to get if they wanted some.

-" There is a considerable drop in availability after marijuana; the next most readily available class of drugs for 12th graders is amphetamines, with 41% saying these drugs would be very or fairly easy to get, followed by narcotics other than heroin (39%).
+" There is a considerable drop in availability after marijuana, cigarettes, and vaping; the next most readily available class of drugs for 12th graders is amphetamines, with 38% saying these drugs would be very or fairly easy to get, followed by narcotics other than heroin (36%).

-" Between 20% and 33% of 12th graders perceived MDMA (ecstasy) (33%), hallucinogens other than LSD (33%), cocaine (29%), LSD (28%), cocaine powder (23%), sedatives (barbiturates) (26%), steroids (21%), crack (20%), and heroin (20%) as readily available.
+" Between 18% and 29% of 12th graders perceived the following as readily available: MDMA (ecstasy) (29%), hallucinogens other than LSD (28%), cocaine (27%), LSD (26%), sedatives (barbiturates) (23%), cocaine powder (21%), steroids (20%), heroin (19%) and crack (18%).

-" Crystal methamphetamine (ice), tranquilizers, and PCP were reported as readily available by smaller but still substantial minorities of 12th graders in 2016 (15%, 15%, and 13%, respectively)."
+" Crystal methamphetamine (ice), tranquilizers, and PCP were reported as readily available by smaller but still substantial minorities of 12th graders in 2017 (14%, 15%, and 11%, respectively)."

-Miech, R. A., Johnston, L. D., O’Malley, P. M., Bachman, J. G., Schulenberg, J. E., & Patrick, M. E. (2017).
-Monitoring the Future national survey results on drug use, 1975–2016: Volume I, Secondary school students.
+Miech, R. A., Johnston, L. D., O’Malley, P. M., Bachman, J. G., Schulenberg, J. E., & Patrick, M. E. (2018).
+Monitoring the Future national survey results on drug use, 1975–2017: Volume I, Secondary school students.
 Ann Arbor: Institute for Social Research, The University of Michigan.
 Available at